kiranshila/psrdada-rs/README.md

 We are building and linking the psrdada library as part of the build of this crate, which requires you have a working C compiler.
 See the [cc](https://docs.rs/cc/latest/cc/) crate for more details.
-If you want CUDA support (enabled with the `cuda` feature), you need CUDA installed.

 ## Example